demisquare/Flow-Free/README.md

 Quit game with **Escape** key.

 ## History:
+#### 26-03-19:
+- Fixed GameMap.draw() and added GameMap.load().
+- Fixed mouse coordinates in game.

 #### 24-03-19:
-- Fixed Back botton in drawOptions().
+- Fixed Back button in drawOptions().

 #### 23-03-19:
-- Fixed GameMode.png with a new option 'Back'.
+- Fixed GameMode.png with _Back_ new label.
-- Added a Back botton in drawOptions().
+- Added a _Back_ button in drawOptions().
 - Added an integer gameMode field in Level.
+    - - 0 for Classic mode;
-0 means Classic; 1 means Moves mode; 2 means Timer mode.
+    - - 1 for Moves mode;
+    - - 2 for Timer mode.
-- Fixed the abstract class GameObj
+- Fixed abstract class GameObj
-- Added class Ball and Path with implemented abstract methods eredited from GameObj.
+- Added class Ball and Path cpp and header files.

 #### 22-03-19:
 - GraphicManager is now Setup.